Jay-tray/JetsProject/README.md

 - Eclipse
 - Terminal
 - Git/Github
--

 #Lessons learned

--Many lessons this time around!
+- Many lessons this time around!
--Initially the use of abstract classes/interfaces and getting to practice with extends/implement -Developing an abstract class that provides adequate info for the classes that will utilize it -Had issues organizing where specific data should live.
+- Initially the use of abstract classes/interfaces and getting to practice with extends/implement
+- Developing an abstract class that provides adequate info for the classes that will utilize it
+- Had issues organizing where specific data should live.
 Followed the baseline UML provided and amplified it with additional information but still need to work on creating a very solid "rough draft" before I begin to put product into eclipse.
+- try/catch and importing .txt files is still very foreign and will need to keep working with them to have a better idea.
--Just trying when youre not sure is what I need to keep working on!
+- Just trying when you're not sure is what I need to keep working on!